-In certain instances comparison is a good thing, a benchmark if you will.
+In certain instances, the comparison is a good thing, a benchmark if you will.
 And while we’re smart enough not to let such comparison cloud our judgement, knowing we’re on the right path and such positive reinforcement is awesome at any stage of your financial independence journey.

 Have you ever considered how much you should have saved by a certain age?

-One of the regrets of those approaching early retirement or already retired, is that they did not save enough for their later years.
-For many transitioning from employment to retirement, this comes with the biggest pay cut in your career.
-Thankfully with planning and action this is something that an be avoided.
+One of the regrets of those approaching early retirement or already retired is that they did not save enough for their later years.
+For many transitioning from employment to retirement, this comes with the biggest pay cut in their career.
+Thankfully with planning and action, this is something that can be avoided.